TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_4.md

 Formative assessment can be done in many different ways:

-- Asking questions to learners and get responses orally;
+- Asking questions to learners and getting responses orally;
 - Asking them to describe the strategy they would adopt to solve a problem;
 - Asking them to solve a problem in groups, or individually but in front of the class;
 - Using brainstorming and discussions;